uclahs-cds/package-OmicsQC/README.md

 Authors: Hugo Anders Frelin, Paul C. Boutros (PBoutros@mednet.ucla.edu)

-[This project] is licensed under the GNU General Public License version 2.
+OmicsQC is licensed under the GNU General Public License version 2.
 See the file LICENSE.md for the terms of the GNU GPL license.

 OmicsQC aggregates quality control metrics from multi-sample investigations and nominates samples for exclusion using an unbiased strategy.